cpsiff/javasmartformatter/README.md

 # Java Smart Formatter Extension for VS Code

+## How to Install
+1. Download [javasmartformatter-0.0.1.vsix](javsmartformatter-0.0.1.vsix).
+Place this file in [the extensions folder](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#your-extension-folder) for your installation of vscode.
+2. Download [codebuff-1.5.1.jar](codebuff-1.5.1.jar) and point to it in java smart formatter's settings.
+To get to settings click extensions on the left hand side, then select java smart formatter, click the gear icon, then "Extension Settings".

 ## How to use
 The extension adds a command, called "Smart format open file" to VS Code.
 You can invoke the command using `ctrl+shift+P` and searching for smart format.
 You can also bind it to a keyboard shortcut as you would any other command.